dbaarda/workspace-tools/3DPrinting.md

-assumption starts to fail and [Bernoulli’s equation](https://en.wikipedia.org/wiki/Bernoulli%27s_principle) with pressure as a function of velocity squared starts to dominate, which could explain why some people are seeing Kf increase with velocity.
+assumption starts to fail and [Bernoulli’s equation](https://en.wikipedia.org/wiki/Bernoulli%27s_principle) with pressure as a function of velocity squared starts to dominate, which could explain why some people are seeing `Kf` increase with velocity.

-We will assume the back-pressure is a function of only the bead diameter, which is the track width, and is independent of the nozzle velocity.
+We will assume the back-pressure is a function of only the bead diameter, which is the track width (and extrusion ratio), and is independent of the nozzle velocity.
 Note this could be very wrong, with faster speeds giving the bead less time to cool and harden, lowering the back-pressure, but we assume this for now.
 We also assume that the back-pressure for a given material and layer height is a linear function of the bead diameter.
 I could, and have, invent all sorts of rationalizations for this assumption but I'm basicly making stuff up so I won't include it here.
 We'll assume this for simplicity for now.

 The flow through the nozzle also requires pressure.
-Although I suspect that this should be Bernoulli’s equation, the existing PA model assumes Poiseuille’s equation, so for now we will assume Poiseuille’s law.
+Although I suspect that this should be Bernoulli’s equation, the existing PA model assumes Poiseuille’s equation, so for now we will too.

 This gives us;